TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 b. a withdrawal or revocation of the certificate.

 ii.
-In cases where there has been a breach of the TU Delft Code of Conduct, the ES Quality Assurance Board will decide what action to take with regards to the further rights of the learner(s) on the platform and in the course.
-The ES Quality Assurance Board can decide to either bar the learner from further participation in the course or stop/revoke the issuance of a certificate.
+In cases where there has been a breach of the TU Delft Code of Conduct, the ES QA Board will decide what action to take with regards to the further rights of the learner(s) on the platform and in the course.
+The ES QA Board can decide to either bar the learner from further participation in the course or stop/revoke the issuance of a certificate.

-iii.
-Learners can contact the ES Quality Assurance Board in case of disputes that cannot be solved with the course team: QABoard.ES@tudelft.nl
+iv.
+Learners can contact the ES QA Board in case of disputes that cannot be solved with the course team: QABoard.ES@tudelft.nl.

 7. Studying with a disability or chronic illnesses